helm/helm-www/content/en/docs/faq/_index.md

 ## Installing

-### Why aren't there Debian/Fedora/... native packages of Helm?
+### Why aren't there native packages of Helm for Fedora and other Linux distros?

 We'd love to provide these or point you toward a trusted provider.
 If you're interested in helping, we'd love it.
 This is how the Homebrew formula was